HM Prison Swinfen Hall: The prison today

 Swinfen Hall receives young offenders (aged 18-28) serving 4 years to life.
 The prison also holds Category C prisoners serving over 4 years.
 Prisoners are housed in 9 wings, in single cell accommodation.

 Swinfen Hall is piloting a scheme in preparation for the proposed abolition of detention in a young offender institution for those under 21.
 The work at Swinfen Hall is at the heart of the government's overall delivery plan for reducing reoffending.
 At Swinfen Hall individual needs are identified early, and through an active and integrated regime of education skills training and the specialised accredited offending behaviour and substance abuse courses, needs are addressed and risks reduced.
 Working together with national corporations, local businesses, voluntary organisations, the Learning and Skills Council, education providers and others, contributes to the success of the training and development needs for prisoners at Swinfen Hall and prepares them for a crime free life on release.

-Most recent Inspectorate report(4)finds prison performance is not sufficiently good, except in preparations for release where it is reasonably good.
-Described as a regime that lacked purpose, with many prisonersunemployed or without sufficient activities.
+Most recent Inspectorate report (4) finds prison performance is not sufficiently good, except in preparations for release where it is reasonably good.
+Described as a regime that lacked purpose, with many prisoners unemployed or without sufficient activities.

 Mandatory tests show 45% of population are active drug users.
 'In May 2025 the Prison Officers Association claimed that Governors have been accused of losing control of the prison after a male officer was stabbed in the head and two female colleagues were punched in the face during serious disturbances.
 As a category C prison it is supposed to offer education and training to prisoners.
 In December [2024], the prison watchdog, Charlie Taylor, said the prison regime “lacked purpose”, with nearly a third of the prisoners locked in their cells.'